Wage theft often goes unpunished despite state systems meant to combat it

 Torres said every time he wins a case, the companies that owe him "just disappear" and the state can't recover any of his money.

-A spokesperson for the Texas Workforce Commission confirmed Torres' story to CBS News Dallas/Fort Worth, acknowledging he was awarded money in all four cases, but none has been paid.
+A spokesperson for the Texas Workforce Commission confirmed Torres' story to CBS News Dallas-Ft.
+Worth, acknowledging he was awarded money in all four cases, but none has been paid.

 Waiting more than a year